 If you're using the old Blogger interface: Go to Dashboard - Design - Edit HTML - Back Up (Download Full Template) -

-Go to Dashboard - Template - Backup/Restore - Download Full Template - Close - Edit HTML - Proceed -
+If you're using the new Blogger interface: Go to Dashboard - Template - Backup/Restore - Download Full Template - Close - Edit HTML - Proceed -

 Paste the following code right ABOVE <b:skin>: